-Did you ever think hope could vanish as fast as sporting events did in the Coronavirus crisis?
+Did you ever think hope could vanish as meaning itself grows thin?

 For anyone in despair, three reminders can light up a dismal season.

-I believe, however, profound hope is in a person, not a team or merchandise.
+I believe, however, that profound hope lies in a person, not in a team or merchandise.

 It’s a mystery to many, but it’s based on attested facts.